Where Can I Get A Song Critique?

 • "Your chorus sounds the same as your verse.”

-• “I’ve listened to your chorus repeatedly, and I still can't sing it back because the melody changes with every line.”
+• “I’ve listened to your chorus repeatedly and still can't sing it back because the melody changes with every line.”

 • “Your third verse is comprised of seven musical bars, and it feels jarring.”